hasura/graphql-engine/docs/graphql/manual/migrations/reference/how-it-works.rst

 .. meta::
-   :description: User's manual for Hasura migrations work
+   :description: User's manual for how Hasura migrations work
    :keywords: hasura, docs, migration, how it works

 How Hasura migrations work